Getting to know DataDiggers - Luana Muși (Content Writer & Social Media Associate)

 If you’re a beginner: explore as much as you can, ask questions (even if you feel like you shouldn’t); be curious, ask to help others, ask to join projects, be present, ALWAYS speak your mind (even if you think that your ideas might be stupid).

 What was your ‘dream career’ when you were little?

 When I was little and even during my university years, I wanted to be a prosecutor.
 I’ve always been an avid lover of crime tv-shows, and I’ve always imagined myself being there, in the middle of things, searching for that one evidence form that will save the case.
-I also have kind of a strong stomach, so I didn’t have a problem with crime scenes at all.
-Maybe someday, perhaps when I’m older and more mature do to so.

 What do you think is the most important thing in life?